Ben Brading 5 min read

 23YorkshireNorthern Powergrid

-The distribution network operators in Britain are defined by their geographical areas.
-Each operator is responsible for distributing electricity to the homes and businesses within their region.
+Distribution Network Operators in Britain are defined by their geographical areas.
+Each operator is responsible for distributing electricity to homes and businesses within its region.

-The following map shows the 14 different electricity distribution network regions:
+The following map shows the 14 electricity distribution network regions:

 Credit: Ofgem